Frequently Asked Questions

 What fellowships are available?

-The Patricia D. Klingenstein Library at the New-York Historical Society currently offers five fellowships:
+The Patricia D. Klingenstein Library at the New-York Historical Society currently offers a variety of fellowships:

 The Bernard and Irene Schwartz Fellowships, offered jointly with Eugene Lang College The New School for Liberal Arts